micmejia/bible-dump/AMPC/Numbers/Num 13.md

-But the people who dwell there are strong, and the cities are [^a]fortified _and_ very large; moreover, there we saw the sons of Anak [of great stature and courage].
+But the people who dwell there are strong, and the cities are fortified _and_ very large; moreover, there we saw the sons of Anak [of great stature and courage].